Spin dynamics of the antiferromagnetic Heisenberg model on a kagome bilayer: Dilution effects

-As discussed above, we ascribe this long-time power-law tail to the diffusive dynamics of the relatively free orphan spins.
 Interestingly, the exponent $\alpha \approx 2.1$ obtained from our numerical fitting is significantly different from that of the 2D paramagnet.
 This unusual result could be attributed to the complex interaction between the orphan spins.
 As demonstrated in Ref.~\onlinecite{sen12}, there is an emergent Heisenberg exchange interaction between the orphan spins, that is determined by the charge-charge correlator of the underlying Coulomb spin liquid.
 Moreover, the sign (FM vs AFM) depends on whether the two orphan spins belong to the same kagome layer or not.
 It has been speculated whether this complex and potentially frustrated interaction might lead to glassy dynamics at low temperatures.
-Our result here, on the other hand, indicate that the orphan spin dynamics is still diffusive.
+Indeed, although it is believed that the autocorrelation function of spin-glass exhibits an stretched exponential decay at temperatures above the glass transition $T_g$, general scaling rules near the glass transition point imply a cutoff power-law~\cite{palmer84,sompolinsky82,ogielski85,pinkvos90,keren96}, such as the Ogielski form $A(t) \sim t^{-\alpha} \, \exp[-(\lambda t)^\beta]$, where the parameter $\lambda \to 0$ as $T \to T_g$.
+If the kagome-bilayer can be viewed as exhibiting a glass transition at $T = 0$, as conventional 2D spin-glasses, the autocorrelation function might be dominated by a power-law behavior at intermediate time scale before it is cut off by the stretched exponential.
+Further larger scale simulations are required to investigate this scenario.